- Rapid Reference 🚀

 - Once the patient has been titrated to a large cumulative dose of phenobarbital (e.g. >15 mg/kg), the risk of over-sedation with benzodiazepines increases.

-IV diazepam is vastly superior to IV lorazepam
+IV diazepam is usually preferred over IV lorazepam

 - Advantages of diazepam over lorazepam:

-- Faster onset (within 2-5 minutes) prevents dose stacking.
+- Diazepam has faster onset (within 2-5 minutes), which prevents dose stacking.
 In contrast, lorazepam can take a while to work, which creates a risk of giving multiple doses before the initial doses have had a full effect (eventually leading to over-sedation which requires intubation).

 - Diazepam has a longer duration of action (slow terminal half-life), which diminishes rebound symptoms.